MagicMikeAI/ASP.NET-Blazor-Server-CleanArchitecture-Model/README.md

 2. Category Management: Users can create and manage categories through the UI.
 3. Todo Items with Categories: The list of Todo items now displays the associated category for each item.

-## Changes and Additions to the Architecture
+## Changes and Additions to the Architecture and CQRS Update

 To accommodate these new features, the following changes and additions have been made to the architecture: